s4SHIVam7/contactSearch_lwc/README.md

 This Lightning Web Component (LWC) allows you to search for a Contact in your Salesforce database by name.
 It provides a simple interface to input the Contact's name and checks if the Contact exists.
-Green color's Toast message for searched contact and Red color's Toast message for not searched contact.
+ A green-colored toast message is displayed for a found contact, while a red-colored toast message is displayed for an unfound contact.

 ## Features